MadhaviMarlapati/5443-Big-Data-Ramakrishna/Program1-Writeup.md

 * Technically YAML is a superset of JSON.
 This means that, in theory at least, a YAML parser can understand JSON, but not necessarily the other way around.
 * And   yml is light-weight and well-suited for hierarchical data representation, it also has a compact syntax for relational data

- In general, a JSON expression is going to be 30% smaller than "equivalent" XML.

-* In general, there are certain features have  YAML that are not available in JSON.
+ In general, there are certain features have  YAML that are not available in JSON.

 * As @jdupont pointed out, YAML is visually easier to look at.
 In fact the YAML homepage is itself valid YAML, yet it is easy for a human to read.